sumselit/sumsel-it-landing/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+### SaSS

+Sass folder will be placed in the /src/style/ directory.
+SaSS will only have base, components, layout and vendors, to add a new vendor please add to vendors directory with \*\_ prefix. and register (@forward) in /src/style/vendors/\_index.scss.
+(Just follow the current configuration for bootstrap css plugin).

 ## Building